zac-vh/zac-vh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+## Light though the lens of quantum information theory

 **Light** is a unique physical system that naturally exhibits the features of quantum mechanics—interference, entanglement, and other nonclassical correlations—while serving as a central platform for quantum technologies, from optical communications to photonic quantum computing.
 The **quantum phase space** offers a privileged setting for continuous-variable systems such as light, where statistical and wave-like aspects unfold within a unified geometric framework that makes quantum behavior tangible. **Information theory** extends this perspective by quantifying uncertainty, coherence, and correlations, bringing conceptual and operational precision to our understanding of quantum phenomena.

+---

+## My research

 Within this general landscape, my research develops along three interconnected directions:

 - **Physicality constraints in phase space**

-In phase-space representations, determining whether a quasiprobability distribution represents a physically valid quantum state is often nontrivial.
-This direction aims to identify geometric and structural constraints—beyond uncertainty relations and abstract operator conditions—that reveal how physicality manifests in phase space.
+In phase-space representations, determining whether a quasiprobability distribution represents a physically valid quantum state is often nontrivial, typically relying on abstract mathematical conditions.
+This direction aims to identify geometric and structural constraints—extending uncertainty relations to a finer level of detail—that reveal how physicality manifests in phase space.

 - **Operational and entropic measures of nonclassicality**